-After starting the console will install all the software and drivers required to run.
+After restarting the console will then install all the software and drivers required to run.
 This takes approximately 30 minutes to complete during which the console will reboot a number of times.
 Please do not switch off the console during this process.

-12.7.1 After Installation
+12.7.3 After Installation

 Once complete the console will boot into the operating system and you will be required to enter the activation code to unlock Titan.
-A dialog box should be shown on screen asking for the activation code which can be typed in using the numeric keypad.
-If the dialog box is not visible it may be hidden by another window, in which case use the switch task menu and select 'Pearl Expert Titan'.
-The activation code can be found in the keyboard drawer.
+A dialog box should be shown on screen asking for the activation code which can be typed in using the on screen keyboard or the numeric keypad.
+If the dialog box is not visible it may be hidden by another window, in which case use the switch task menu and select 'Tiger Touch Titan'.
+The activation code can be found on the front of the console.
 Once the activation code has been entered successfully, please restart the console.